openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 - *[Face Substitution](https://vimeo.com/29348533)* by Kyle McDonald & Arturo Castro (2011).
 The classic
 - *[Google Faces](http://www.onformative.com/lab/googlefaces/)* by Onformative (2012).
 This project, which identifies face-like features in Google Earth satellite imagery, explores what Greg Borenstein has called *machine pareidolia* -- the possibility that computer algorithms can "hallucinate" faces in everyday images.

-### 4.2.
-A basic face detector.
+### A basic face detector.
-Let's get to it.
-In this section we'll implement face detection using the classic Viola-Jones detector that comes with OpenCV.
+In this section we'll which implements face detection using the classic "Viola-Jones" face detector that comes with OpenCV.
 - Face detection with classic OpenCV viola-Jones detector
 - How it works, and considerations when using it.
 - cvDazzle;

+How does the Viola-Jones face-tracker work?

+The [cvDazzle](http://cvdazzle.com/) project by Adam Harvey

+Ada writes: "OpenCV is one of the most widely used face detectors.
+This algorithm performs best for frontal face imagery and excels at computational speed.
+It's ideal for real-time face detection and is used widely in mobile phone apps, web apps, robotics, and for scientific research.

+OpenCV is based on the the Viola-Jones algorithm.
+This video shows the process used by the Viola Jones algorithm, a cascading set of features that scans across an image at increasing sizes.
+By understanding how the algorithm detects a face, the process of designing an "anti-face" becomes more intuitive."

 #### SIDEBAR
 > *Orientation-dependence in the OpenCV face detector: Bug or Feature?*